 - Evidence of leadership & management potential

 - Evidence of 3 full years of acceptable teaching experience — Supplement EXP form.
 Select “Supplement EXP” from the list of options.
-Return notarized Supplement EXP form to: 3464 Haley Center, attn: Stephanie Thompson, Auburn, AL, 36849.
-If mailing the form, applicants are strongly enouraged to track its progress.
+Return notarized Supplement EXP form to: 3464 Haley Center, attn: Certification Officer, Auburn, AL, 36849.
+If mailing the form, applicants are strongly encouraged to track its progress.
 Questions regarding the completion of this form should be directed to Stephanie Thompson.

 Initial Registration Requirements